-UC Hastings Center for Business Law
+UC Law SF Center for Business Law

-In addition to his teaching, research, and advisory pursuits, Ellias founded the UC Hastings Center for Business Law, a hub for leading scholars, business leaders, practitioners, regulators, and students to engage on cutting-edge topics in business law.
+In addition to his teaching, research, and advisory pursuits, Ellias founded the UC Law SF Center for Business Law, a hub for leading scholars, business leaders, practitioners, regulators, and students to engage on cutting-edge topics in business law.
 The center recently brought on Evan Epstein as executive director.
 The Center for Business Law Webinar Series engages top scholars and key regulators from around the country to discuss current issues in the economy, including compliance, enforcement, bankruptcy law, and venture capital.

 Not only a scholar, Ellias is an inspiring mentor for students.

 “Prof. Ellias believed in me before I believed in myself,” said Danisha Brar ’16, who recently concluded a clerkship with U.S. Bankruptcy Judge Dennis Montali, who oversaw the PG&E bankruptcy case.
 She is now working at Keller Benvenutti Kim, a corporate bankruptcy, restructuring, and crisis management law firm based in San Francisco.